decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-12-27-set-replication.md

 In fact set replication is solving multi-shot consensus for single writer objects (see [Guerraoui et al, 2019](https://arxiv.org/pdf/1906.05574)).

-Moreover, if the system is partitioned into single writer objects, so each object can be written to by a single client (the owner of the private key associated with the object's public key) then multiple clients can transact in parallel as long as each one is writing to a different object.
+Moreover, if the system is partitioned into single writer objects, such that each object can be written to by a single client (the owner of the private key associated with the object's public key) then multiple clients can transact in parallel as long as each one is writing to a different object.

 The difference between log replication and set replication can be seen when there are two or more writers.
 For example if two writers need to decide which one wrote first (say they both want to swap money on an [AMM](https://arxiv.org/pdf/2102.11350.pdf)) then log replication will provide an ordering of these two transactions but set replication cannot do this.